nielsbenen/GraphVisualization/README.md

-# GraphVisulation
+# GraphVisualization
 A prototypical application which allows a user to create a graph visualization of any input graph

-#Requirements
+# Requirements
-An installion of GraphViz is required.
+An installation of GraphViz is required alongside Java 8.

-#More to come!
+# How to use
+Clone the github repository and run the included ResearchProject.jar